jchristn/PersistentCollection/README.md

 [![NuGet Version](https://img.shields.io/nuget/v/PersistentCollection.svg?style=flat)](https://www.nuget.org/packages/PersistentCollection/) [![NuGet](https://img.shields.io/nuget/dt/PersistentCollection.svg)](https://www.nuget.org/packages/PersistentCollection)

 Lightweight, persistent, thread-safe, disk-based collection classes written in C# for queue, stack, and list.
-All classes leverage a temporary directory for storage to enable persistence across instantiations of the object or restarts of the software.
+All classes leverage a file to enable persistence across instantiations of the object or restarts of the software.

 **IMPORTANT**:
 - To provide persistence, the internal data structure is persisted to disk *in full* any time a change is made